 |

-should attend? |
+Who should attend? |

-VB programmers with a good understanding of .NET concepts that require
+Experienced VB programmers with a good understanding of .NET concepts that require a thorough overview of ASP.NET and VB.NET concepts. |

 |